-In Table 4.4 some information on the samples taken is presented.
+In Table 4.4 some information for the samples taken are presented.
 The results of the approach for determining the odour characteristics are presented in Figure 4.1.

-Table 4.4:Odour information for the samples taken in a well-performing water scrubber/biofilter treatment system
+Table 4.4: Odour information for the samples taken in a well-performing water scrubber/biofilter treatment system

-Sample location Odour concentration (ou E /m 3) Odour description Abatement efficiency (%) IN scrubber 26 822 Offal, rotten, rendering - OUT biofilter 1 232 Forest soil, bark/wood, compost 95.4 Source: [207, TWG 2023]
+Sample location Odour concentration (oue/m3) Odour description Abatement efficiency (%) IN scrubber 26 822 Offal, rotten, rendering - OUT biofilter 1 232 Forest soil, bark/wood, compost 95.4 Source: [207, TWG 2023]